eugejoh/pgtools/README.md

 # pgtools

-Simplified workflow for writing tables to PostgreSQL databases.
+Standardized workflow for writing tables to PostgreSQL.
 This package contains tools to provide a consistent workflow for writing `data.frames` existing in an `R` session to a PostgreSQL database connection.
 The tools are built around the [`DBI`](https://github.com/r-dbi) and [`RPostgres`](https://github.com/r-dbi/RPostgres) packages.

 **What this package provides?**

-\- Convenient connection to PostgreSQL with credentials
+  - Convenient connection to PostgreSQL with credentials
-\- An automated assignment of PostgreSQL field type variable lengths based on a basic assessment of element lengths
+  - An automated assignment of PostgreSQL field type variable lengths based on a basic assessment of element lengths
-\- Schema specification for database writing
+  - Schema specification for database writing
-\- Simple genration of a `SQL` `CREATE TABLE` statements
+  - Simple genration of a `SQL` `CREATE TABLE` statements
-\- Array-operation friendly to accept a `list` of `data.frames` to write to PostgreSQL
+  - Vectorized to accept a `list` of `data.frames` to write to PostgreSQL
-\- Easy addition of comments to tables and fields

 This is created for primary use among the Data/Programming team at CGHR to standardize and optimize the data storage and management workflow.